vicenteherrera/github-pages-helm-charts/readme.md

 The last option is best for keeping some content accesible from the main repository URL, and at the same time make clear where additional files are.

 In this exaple we chose the first one, so when we update the root `readme.md`, the same file gets exposed to the website and the repository page on GitHub.

+Take into consideration that if your repository is private or internal to a team, the website will be enabled publicly, and all the contents from the branch or docs folder can be accessed.

 ## URL and domain